Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	8< , [
 		8≪ I put these tabs in; they'ren't automatic...but the level of indentation is persistent, and closing a box will "\b" the indentation depth by one before closing the lid
-		, "the interpreter output should be copy/pastable into Shyamscripts\n"
+		, "the REPL output should be copy/pastable into Shyamscripts\n"
 		, 539_16 8≪ unsigned hex
 	]
-	the interpreter output should be copy/pastable into Shyamscripts 9>8
+	the REPL output should be copy/pastable into Shyamscripts 9>8
 	8<